LuckyResistor/HAL-feather-m0/README.md

 }
 }
 }
-#include "hal/CompileAll.cpp"
 ```

-Note the last line in the file, which will make sure the sources are compiled in the project.
-The Arduino IDE will not compile any sources in subdirectories.
-This line is only required in one `cpp` file.

 ## Status
 This library is a work in progress.
 It is published merely as an inspiration and in the hope it may be useful.

 ## License
-Copyright 2018 by Lucky Resistor.
+Copyright 2019 by Lucky Resistor.

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by